Agentic Reward Modeling: Verifying GUI Agent via Progressive Trajectory-Grounded Interaction: Method

 \subsection{Trajectory Memory Consolidation}

-Generally, the reasoning $r_i$ at the $i$-th step of the actor agent's trajectory can be divided into three main components (although not necessarily present in every step): \begin{itemize} \item \textbf{State Observation} (\textit{What happened on the screen.}): the agent's description of the current environment state (screenshot) and the reception of action feedback from the previous step. \item \textbf{Sub-goal Analysis} (\textit{What the agent plans to do.}): the agent's plan and intent for the sub-goals of the current step, including task decomposition, error diagnosis, and path routing, etc. \item \textbf{Action Description} (\textit{Which atomic action the agent wants to execute.}): the agent's description of the atomic action it wants to execute at the current step. \end{itemize}
+Generally, the reasoning $r_i$ at the $i$-th step of the actor agent's trajectory can be divided into three main components (although not necessarily present in every step): \begin{itemize} \item \textbf{State Observation} (\textit{What happened on the screen}): the agent's description of the current environment state (screenshot) and the reception of action feedback from the previous step. \item \textbf{Sub-goal Analysis} (\textit{What the agent plans to do}): the agent's plan and intent for the sub-goals of the current step, including task decomposition, error diagnosis, and path routing, etc. \item \textbf{Action Description} (\textit{Which atomic action the agent wants to execute}): the agent's description of the atomic action it wants to execute at the current step. \end{itemize}

-We use an LLM $\pi _{s}$ to summarize the \textit{state observation} and \textit{action description} within the reasoning $r_i$ (see the prompt in Appendix~\ref{sec:mcp}), while discarding the content regarding \textit{sub-goal analysis}.
+We use an LLM $\pi _{s}$ to summarize the \textit{state observation} and \textit{action description} within the reasoning $r_i$ (see the prompt in Appendix~\ref{sec:mcp}), while discarding the \textit{sub-goal analysis}.
 This allows the verifier agent to focus on the actor agent's objective operations rather than its subjective reasoning content (which may contain erroneous thoughts or noise).
-The verifier agent should autonomously plan verification strategies based on the actor agent's operations.
+The verifier agent plans verification actions under the Progressive Verification Mechanism based on the actor’s operations.
 The process of summarizing reasoning and action into \textit{operations} $\mathcal{H}=\{o_i\}_{i=1}^n = \pi_{s} \left( \{(r_i, a_i)\}_{i=1}^n \right)$ is shown below: